 Tactics aren’t enough

-Visionary entrepreneurs dig deeper
+Visionary accounting professionals dig deeper

 A compelling vision is more than a goal.
 And, it’s not based on logic.
-Unlike static goals, a vision is emotionally charged.
-As a business coach my aim is to help you maintain momentum.
-An inspiring vision motivates you to DO more and BE more.
+Unlike static goals, a vision charges you emotionally.
+You’re willing to do what others solely talk about doing.

 Here’s why a vision works where SMART goals fail: